pgvalle/SpaceInvadersClone/README.md

 using sdl-ttf once and saving the output as a png.
 Then, as the font picked is ~~almost~~ monospaced, it became easier to map a character, say 'A', to a section of the image that contains 'A'.
 It helped me rendering dynamic ui elements like the score counter.

+## Problems

+1. I couldn't figure out how toorganize my code in a satisfactory way.
+It Probably has something to do with either my "it's not good enough" thing or my lack of knowledge on clean coding.
+2. Audio effects aren't implemented yet and obviously we got some annoying bugs as well.

+## The good thing

+Even with a lot of defects, this project helped me improve myself as a programmer and as a person.
+I tried so hard in the past to code simple games like pong and snake but failed.
+Those previous experiences made me stop thinking of game programming.
+However, recently I had classes on event-oriented programming with games.
+Those classes helped me realize I can't just start coding whatever.
+I need to have a goal and study on how I can reach that goal before before kicking the ball.
+And the bigger the project, the bigger the planning.